ermlikeyeah/ermlikeyeah.github.io/_posts/2017-02-19-design-museum.markdown

 ![](/assets/2017-02-19-kindle.jpeg)

 Today we went to the Design Museum.
 A first chance to visit the museum in its wonderful new building and last chances to see the [New Old](//designmuseum.org/things-to-do/talks-and-events/pop-up-exhibitions/new-old) and [Beazley Designs of the Year](//designmuseum.org/exhibitions/beazley-designs-of-the-year) exhibitions.
-A great place to go, and the kids got a lot out of it – fatherly apprehension I had dragged them around something against their will and would hold against me in later life abated as we left.
+A great place to go, and the kids got a lot out of it – fatherly apprehension I had dragged them around something against their will and they would hold against me in later life abated as we left.

 I was reminded about last April, out in New York.
 Hard work, but really engaging.
 And I blogged about a particularly fun weekend I had, seeing a lot of designy things.
 Usually I splat these on Twitter or Instagram, but I liked the idea of compiling those artefacts into a blog post.
 Here’s [one of those posts](/cooper-hewitt-nyc/).
 And [here’s the other](/sunday-design-stuff-in-nyc/).